 These are critical and comprehensive reviews that provide new insights or interpretation of a subject through systematic evaluation of available evidence.
 Review Papers may be longer than Research Papers, and subject to the Editor's agreement.

 A review article explains a main field of research, evaluates recent studies in that field and signifies its debates, progress and future implications.
-The main text of the articles may be sectioned as the Introduction, Results, Discussion, Conclusion, Acknowledgements, Financial Support and References sections.
+The main text of the articles may be sectioned as the Introduction, Results, Discussion, Conclusion, Conflict of interest, Financial support, Acknowledgements, References sections.
 However, structural formation of a review article may not restrict to the sections.
 Tables (including table title and footnotes), Figures and Figure legends should be included in separate pages after references.

 These are fully documented, interpreted accounts of significant findings of original research, and should not exceed 2,500 words including figures, tables and references. references are not more than 15 in number.